 :88 : The port or port number.
 It is only required if you want to use a port other than the default.

 /home: The path.
 It shows what local resource is being requested.
 This part of the URL is optional.

 ?item=book : The query string, which is made up of query parameters.
 It is used to send data to the server.
 This part of the URL is also optional.

 Sometimes, the path can point to a specific resource on the host.
 For instance, www.example.com/home/index.html points to an HTML file located on the example.com server.

-3000 to listen to HTTP requests.
+3000.
 The default port number for HTTP is port

 80. Even though this port number is not always specified, it's assumed to be part of every URL.
 Unless a different port number is specified, port